bibliotechy/DPyLA/README.md

 ##Limitations
-This project is still in it's infancy.
+This project is still in its infancy.
 It ain't purrfect.
 * Right now, the client only does items search.
 Collections search and individual item fetch to come eventually.
-* Does not do a great job catching exceptions, so be warned!
+* It does not do a great job catching exceptions, so be warned!
 * Test coverage is limited.

 ##License